kasslent/clc-digital-skills/_lessons/module-7.md

 >            add_action( 'init', 'register_my_menus' );
 >         ?>
 >
-> 1. Go to the Dashboard and navigate to Appearance>Menus - now this is available! d
+> 3. Go to the Dashboard and navigate to Appearance > Menus - now this is available!
-> 2. Create a Menu with the three links to the 3 pages, make sure to pick Header Menu as the location when you create the menu.
+> 4. Create a Menu with the three links to your 3 pages.
+Make sure to pick 'Header Menu' as the location when you create the menu.
-> 3. Replace the ul inside the nav with the following
+> 5. In Code Anywhere, go to the `header.php` file in your theme and replace the `ul` inside your `nav` with the following:
 >

     <?php wp_nav_menu( array( 'theme_location' => 'primary-menu' ) ); ?>

 >
->Refresh your page and now you should have a perfectly working Navigation again.
+>Refresh your page and now you should have a perfectly working Navigation again!
+This time when you want to add a page, rearrange the pages or make any other changes to your menu, you can do it straight from your WordPress dashboard.
 >
->**Bonus:** WordPress gives menu items of the currently visited page, the class of *current_page_item*.
-You can style it differently.
+>**Bonus:** WordPress adds a class to the currently viewed page in the menu, the class of `current_page_item`.
+Use your Developer tools to inspect and see this class in action.
+You can now use that class in your CSS to style the current menu item differently!
+Try giving it a bottom border, or changing the background or text colour.

 </div>